Did you know there is a bankruptcy and insolvency act? And if you’ve heard of these terms before, do you understand why such a law exists?

-You may be familiar with the term “insolvency”, but do you know what it means?
-When individuals face unfortunate circumstances and can no longer repay their debts, two legislated debt solutions (or insolvency proceedings) can relieve them of their debt obligations:
+When a person faces difficult circumstances and can no longer repay their debts, two legislative solutions (or insolvency proceedings) can relieve them of their obligations: the consumer proposal or bankruptcy.

 The Bankruptcy and Insolvency Act exists to protect all the parties or stakeholders involved in a consumer proposal or bankruptcy — that includes the debtor, the lenders/creditors, and the Licensed Insolvency Trustee who coordinates and manages the process and filing.
 The Act lays out standards, rules and processes that all parties or stakeholders must follow.